 Ask the seller to take their home off the market

-As part of your offer, you can ask the seller to take their home off the market, which will lessen the chances of other sellers making offers.
+As part of your offer, to try and avoid gazumping, you can ask the seller to take their home off the market, which will lessen the chances of other sellers making offers.
 This is a fairly standard practice and sellers are usually happy to do this – you could even consider it a red flag if they aren’t.

 Lock-in agreements are a little less common, and some sellers can be a little weary about signing them, but they’re a binding agreement which prevents them from negotiating with any other parties.
 However, it does usually require both buyer and seller to place a sizeable deposit down, and can be a little complicated as a process, but it’s a good idea nevertheless if you’re particularly worried.